 Certain milestones need to be achieved before payment of grant.
 These milestones should be detailed in the timetable.

-This will require the valuation of the site prepared by an independent valuer.
-The Association will of course have to fully brief the valuer on the site, site boundaries, development constraints etc. For more guidance on Acquisitions & Valuations.
+This will require the valuation of the property prepared by an independent valuer engaged by the Association.
+The Association will of course have to fully brief the valuer on the site, site boundaries, development constraints etc. For further guidance see Acquisition Issues & Valuations.

 Leasehold - The interest to be acquired must be freehold or leasehold for a term of years certain.
 Associations should always seek to acquire the vendor’s full interest in a site or property, rather than accepting a newly created lease or sub-lease.
 In other words:

-- if the vendor owns the freehold, the Association should seek to buy the freehold;
+- if the vendor owns the freehold, the Association should seek to buy the freehold or

 - if the vendor owns a long lease or sub-lease, the Association should seek to buy the residue of the leasehold estate, provided the lease or sub-lease still has at least 150 years to run